pgomez-r/inception/guide/08_DOCKER_MARIADB.md

 FLUSH PRIVILEGES;
 EOF

-    # Run SQL script to set up the database
+	# Run the SQL script to set up the database

 	/usr/bin/mysqld --user=mysql --bootstrap < /tmp/create_db.sql
 	rm -f /tmp/create_db.sql
 fi
 ```

-The first block of the script checks if mysql is loaded and running, just in case something is not ok, but our MySQL server must be installed and running already, so this block will most probably always skipped.

-(Need to understand and rephrase this paragraph...)
-The second block claims that it only works using wordpress.
-Of course you're not, and when I add myself to the internal block, I write a file for sql queries of the sql code to create the database in a special section 1.2.
-Use the environment variables that we represent.
-In the same block, we execute this code and delete the extra configuration file, skillfully covering our tracks like real trutskers.
+The first **if-fi** block of the script sets up a MariaDB only if it’s missing.
+It checks if the system database exists; if not, it initializes the data directory and system tables to ensure MariaDB can function.
+This prevents overwriting existing data, which is crucial when using persistent storage like Docker volumes, but we will get into that later on, do not worry.

+Secon block to the same regarding WordPress, if its database is not found, the script creates it along with a user.
+It removes anonymous users, deletes the test database, restricts root access, and grants privileges to the new user.
+Finally, it applies changes and deletes the setup file, ensuring a secure and ready-to-use database.

 ## Step 3.
 Environment variables - Execute the script

-For the script to work, and the database to be created and functional, we need to pass the environment variables to the container.
+To ensure the script runs correctly and the database is properly created, we must pass the necessary environment variables to the container.

-Environment variables are always kept separated from the project code, especially on open-code projects, for security reasons, and the subject do remids you this several times.
+Environment variables are kept separate from the project code, especially in open-source projects, for security reasons—a point emphasized throughout the subject.

-In docker, there are several ways to pass or parse the .env variables to the container image.
-In this case, we chose to parse the variables in the Dockerfile, while the docker-compose will pass them to it from .env as arguments, that is why we had this at the beggining of the Dockerfile:
+Docker provides multiple ways to pass .env variables to a container.
+Here, we inject them via the Dockerfile, while docker-compose retrieves them from .env and passes them as build arguments.
+However, these variables do not persist in the final image—they exist only during the build process and are used to configure the database before being discarded.
+This is why the Dockerfile includes:

 ```
 # Dockerfile
 # Declare build arguments (these will be passed from the environment but NOT saved in the image)

 ARG DB_NAME
 ARG DB_USER
 ARG DB_PASS
+ARG DB_ROOT
 ```

 ## Step 4.
 Configuration of docker-compose